neondatabase/website/content/docs/connect/cold-starts.md

 ---
-title: Manage cold starts
+title: Optimize initial connections
 enableTableOfContents: true
 isDraft: true
 ---

-With serverless architectures and auto-scaling systems such as Neon, a common challenge that arises is "cold starts".
-For Neon, a cold start refers to the situation where a compute instance is started in response to a request after being in an idle state.
-Cold starts can result in longer response times and connection failures or timeouts due to the few seconds required to restart an idle compute.

-One of Neon's core features is 'scale to zero', which is designed to minimize costs by automatically scaling a compute resource down to zero after a period of inactivity.
+Neon's Auto-suspend feature ('scale to zero') is designed to minimize costs by automatically scaling a compute resource down to zero after a period of inactivity.
 By default, Neon scales a compute to zero after 5 minutes of inactivity.
+A unique characteristic of this feature is the concept of a "connection warmup".
+During this process, also referred to as a "cold start", a compute instance transitions from an idle state to an active state to process requests.
+Currently, activating a Neon compute from an idle state takes approximately 4 seconds.

+This topic describes how to check the status of a compute to determine if it is active or idle, how to explicitly activate a compute, and strategies for managing connection warmups.

+## Check the status of a compute

 You can check the current status of a compute on the **Branches** page in the Neon Console.
 A compute will report either an **Active** or **Idle** status.

 ![Compute endpoint active idle status](/docs/connect/compute_endpoint_status.png)

+## Activate an idle compute

-You can wake a compute by connecting to it from a client such as `psql`, by running a query on the associated branch from the Neon SQL Editor, or using the Neon [Start endpoint](https://api-docs.neon.tech/reference/startprojectendpoint) API.
+Options for activating an idle compute include connecting to it from a client, running a query on the associated branch from the Neon SQL Editor, or using the Neon [Start endpoint](https://api-docs.neon.tech/reference/startprojectendpoint) API.

-Currently, restarting a compute from an idle state takes approximately 4 seconds.
-Neon is working to reduce the cold start time, but in the interim, the following section describes strategies that you can implement to minimize the impact of cold starts on your applications.

 <Admonition type="note">
 It's also important to remember that services you integrate with Neon may have their own cold starts, compounding connection time issues.
 This topic does not address cold starts of other vendors, but if your application connects to Neon via other services, do not forget to consider cold start times for those services as well.
 </Admonition>

-## Strategies for handling cold starts
+## Strategies for managing connection warmups

-Given the potential impact on application responsiveness, it's important to have strategies in place for managing cold starts.
+Given the potential impact on application responsiveness, it's important to have strategies in place for managing the connection warmup period  &mdash; when a compute transitions from an idle to and active state.
 Here are some methods you can implement:

 - [Adjust your Auto-suspend (scale to zero) configuration](#adjust-your-auto-suspend-scale-to-zero-configuration)
 - [Increase your connection timeout](#increase-your-connection-timeout)